aheinzel/ega-file-uploader-docker/README.md

 > [!IMPORTANT]
 > **NO LONGER MAINTAINED:** It appears the EGACryptor + upload via aspera workflow is no longer supported by the new EGA submitter portal launched in September 2023.
 Therefore, this repository has been archived and will no longer be maintained.
+>
+> The new submitter portal relies on Crypt4GH for encrypting the data prior to upload.
+The docker image maintained in [ega-file-uploader-c4gh-docker repository](https://github.com/aheinzel/ega-file-uploader-c4gh-docker) provides the ability to encrypt the data with Crypt4GH and to upload them to the EGA submitter portal (EGA inbox).

 ```
 docker run --rm -it \